zglue/cb-netlist-import/netlist_import_spec.rst

 Programmable Resistors
 ----------------------

 The programmable resistors are modelled as standard SPICE resistors.
 This happens organically since the part reference for the resistor already implies a simple resistor model.
-For this reason, a subcircuit model for a resistor is not necessary.
+For this reason, a sub-circuit model for a resistor is not necessary.
 Follow the description below to define a programmable resistor instance.

 Part Instance::